Established & Sons × Sebastian Wrong

 Material

-Acid-etched hand-blown glass, acrylic, powder-coated steel
+Acid-etched mouth-blown glass, acrylic, powder-coated steel

 Technical